daibeal/daibeal/README.md

 <!-- ## 👋 &nbsp;Hey there!
 I'm Aditya -->

-## 📚 &nbsp;Important
+## 🗞 &nbsp;Latest news
-Fri Jun 24 18:47:20 CEST 2022 - I will be in Stockholm, Sweden for the next few months doing my Erasmus exchange at [KTH Royal Institute of Technology](https://www.kth.se/en)
+Fri Jun 24 18:47:20 CEST 2022 - 🇸🇪📚 I will be in Stockholm, Sweden for the next few months doing my Erasmus exchange at [KTH Royal Institute of Technology](https://www.kth.se/en).

 ## 👨🏻‍💻 &nbsp;About Me